miguel811/barebones_setup/README.md

 Everything is in the same internal network, at least for now, if we need to segment networks we will do it later.

-I choose nginx for the server in the load balancer as a reverse proxy, php-fpm in laravel, node in the frontend.
+I use nginx for the server in the load balancer as a reverse proxy, php-fpm in laravel, node in the frontend.

 The docker images I used, aka ingredients
 - node:lts